 • Stronger protection of neighbourhood character

-• Maintain and enhance vegetation and canopy cover.
+• Maintain and enhance vegetation and tree canopy.

 What we did